volcano-sh/website/docs/Scheduler/Plugins/rescheduling.md

                   "cpu" : 50     ## Target utilization to reach for balance "memory": 50
                   "pods": 50
-          queueSelector:         ## Optional.
-Select workloads in specified queues as potential evictees.
-All queues by default.
-            - default
-            - test-queue
-          labelSelector:         ## Optional.
-Select workloads with specified labels as potential evictees.
-All labels by default.
-            business: offline
-            team: test
   - plugins:
       - name: overcommit
       - name: drf